 Extreme heat can affect the performance, safety, and reliability of your used semi truck in a number of ways.
 That’s why it’s important to stay a few steps ahead of Mother Nature by making sure your truck’s components are in good condition.
 From the engine and tires to the brakes and battery, you’ll want to inspect every key aspect of your truck and decide whether it’s good to go or needs service.
-Use International Used Truck Centers‘ semi truck summer maintenance checklist below to fully prepare for your next trip!
+Use International Used Truck Centers‘ semi truck summer maintenance checklist below, and make sure you check off important transmission maintenance and more to fully prepare for your next trip!

 Tips for Truck Maintenance in Summer

 Before you start planning your next summer ride in your rig, give the following components and systems your full attention:

 - Tires: If you travel between different states, it’s important to consider the effect their climates will have on your truck’s tires.
 High temperatures can damage your tires or even cause blowouts.
 Checking tire pressure and tread depths frequently can help ensure the tires remain in good shape.
 Also, be sure to check for obvious signs of wear and tear, such as cracks on the wheels, sidewall damage, and uneven tread wear.
 In this case, you’ll need to consider tire repair or replacement to help you stay safe on your journeys.